ram02z/dev-comments.nvim/README.md

 - `tags`: filters the search by tags i.e. `<TAG>: `
   - Default: all tags
   - Use `table<string>` if using the API directly
-  - Comma separated strings if you using the commands
+  - Use comma separated strings if you using the commands, i.e. `tags=TODO`
 - `users` : filters the search by user i.e. `<TAG>(<USER>):`
   - Default: all users
   - Use `table<string>` if using the API directly
-  - Comma separated strings if you using the commands
+  - Use comma separated strings if you using the commands, i.e. `users=ram02z,foo`

 ### Telescope